-CLUSTERGEEK WITH CAUTION LEARN, EXPERIENCE AND INNOVATE WITH THE FOLLOWING DEGREES: Advancing Computer Science, Artificial Life Programming, Digital Media, Digital Video, Enterprise Software Development, Game Art and Animation, Game Design, Game Programming, Human-Computer Interaction, Network Engineering, Network Security, Open Source Technologies, Robotics and Embedded Systems, Serious Game and Simulation, Strategic Technology Development, Technology Forensics, Technology Product Design, Technology Studies, Virtual Modeling and Design, Web and Social Media Technologies
+A CLUSTERGEEK WITH CAUTION

+0010101070 LEARN, EXPERIENCE AND INNOVATE WITH THE FOLLOWING DEGREES: Advancing Computer Science, Artificial Life Programming, Digital Media, Digital Video, Enterprise Software Development, Game Art and Animation, Game Design, Game Programming, Human-Computer Interaction, Network Engineering, Network Security, Open Source Technologies, Robotics and Embedded Systems, Serious Game and Simulation, Strategic Technology Development, Technolo Technology Product Design, Technology Studies, Virtual Modeling and Design, Web and Social Media

 TAKE YOUR SLEUTHING TO THE NEXT LEVEL WITH A DEGREE IN TECHNOLOGY FORENSICS WWW.UAT.EDU/TECHFORENSICS

-011110101

-010101

-010101010

-010100101010104

-010

-The UAT admissions process can begin as early as your sophomore year in high school.
-This can be a great benefit to you, since it allows you to create a relationship with a representative from the University who can help guide you every step of the way.
-In addition, applying early helps ensure acceptance, and:

-- > Gives you access to UAT's Intranet

-- > Gives you access to your enrollment coordinator so they can help you and your family with this decision

-- > Keeps you connected with campus events and news

-- > Helps you become part of the UAT community

-Who's admitted to UAT?
+- > Gives you access to UAT's Intranet - > Gives you access to your enrollment coordinator so they can help you and your family with this decision - > Keeps you connected with campus events and news - > Helps you become part of the UAT community Who's admitted to UAT?

 UAT's Admissions Office is looking for that student who is not only smart, but who will also be a fit with our geek culture.
 Students that are accepted are passionate about learning in an environment designed around technology.
-For instance, a student who has been building websites, programming or building advanced robots is of more interest to UAT Admissions than someone who has not demonstrated aptitude and only has good test scores.
-So...what's Next?
+For instance, a student who has been building websites, programming or building advanced robots is of more interest to UAT Admissions than someone who has not demonstrated aptitude and only has So...what's next?

 Prospective students may apply online at www.uat.edu/apply.
 Admissions requirements and the online application are both found on this page.
 Soon after your application has been received and reviewed by our Acceptance Committee, you will be notified of your acceptance status.
 If you need help or advisement with the admissions process, or if you just have questions, please contact our Communication Center at 877.UAT.GEEK.
-Spring ±011 Semester starts January 10, 2011 On-Campus Scholarship Deadline May 2011: Early Deadline November 10th, 2010 Final Deadline January 10th, 2011 On-Line Scholarship Deadline - > Early Deadline: 90 days prior to your start date indicated on your application - > Final Deadline: 30 days prior to your start indicated on your application. pid you know.
+On-Campus Scholarship Deadline May 2011: Early Deadline November 10th, 2010 Final Deadline January 10th, 2011 On-Line Scholarship Deadline - > Early Deadline: 90 days prior to your start date indicated on your application - > Final Deadline: 30 days prior to your start indicated on